Worried all the time lately? When is it signs of anxiety, and when is it more than just anxiety and an anxiety disorder?

 It’s important to understand that mental health is not an exact science.
 Mental health ‘disorders’ are not illnesses you can see under a microscope.
 They are general terms created by mental health professionals to help describe groups of people with similar symptoms.

 [Know your anxiety is out of control, but going to a therapy office makes you more anxious?
 Why not get help from home?
-Book a Skype therapist now and start feeling better.]
+Book an online therapist now and start feeling better.]

 Anxiety and stress